 The third most sought-after skill employers look for when hiring a project manager is scheduling, a hard skill, with 304 mentions (39 percent of job adverts).

 Completing the top five most desirable skills found in UK job adverts for project managers are coaching and documentation development.

 Coaching is mentioned 249 times (32 percent of job adverts).
 It is a skill that requires project managers to simplify complex tasks by explaining them to their team, deftly teaching them the skills that will drive them forward and encourage them to strive for success—this makes each project better than the last.

 Documentation development is mentioned 222 times (28 percent of job adverts) and is the skill of recording a process so it can be accessed, checked, and repeated by others without the original team’s involvement.
-As a project manager, you should know how to document within limitations such as costs, timeline, and scope to fulfill a contract.
+As a project manager, you should know how to document within limitations such as costs, a timeline using time tracking software, and scope to fulfill a contract.